Seann triubhas

-In contemporary competitive Highland Dance, after dancing three to four steps, the dancer will clap, which signals the piper to speed up the music.
+In contemporary competitive Highland dance, after dancing three to four steps, the dancer will clap, which signals the piper to speed up the music.
 The final, or 'Quick Time' steps look similar to the Highland Fling, and Quick Time steps currently described in the Scottish Official Board of Highland Dancing (SOBHD) textbook are steps that used to be danced in the Fling.
-Other steps have been published by G. Douglas Taylor, William Cameron, D.G.
-MacLennan, and Tom and Joan Flett.
+Other steps have been published by G. Douglas Taylor, William Cameron, D. G. MacLennan, and Joan & Tom Flett.